 Supporting the Environment - Seventh Area of Focus

-This is a new category of service activity supported by global grants beginning on 1 July 2021.
+This is a relatively new category of service activity supported by global grants beginning on 1 July 2021.
 The Club has been involved for some years tree planting in Nunroyd Park and Litter Picking around our area.

 CLUB ASSEMBLY -PLANNING FOR THE ROTARY YEAR 1JULY2023 TO 30 JUNE 2024